-Most dogs start losing their baby teeth between 4 and 6 months old, and they tend to become chewing maniacs during that time.
-Some continue to lose teeth until about 9 months old.
-After they lose their baby teeth, however, they don't need to chew to relieve mouth pain.
-Nipping then becomes a habit that you can correct.
-You can start training a puppy not to nip at around 6 to 8 weeks old, but he might not be able to stop himself during the teething process.
+Fortunately, nipping is a habit that you can correct.
+You can start training a puppy not to nip at around 6 to 8 weeks old, but they might not be able to stop themselves during the teething process.
 Be patient during this stage; it can be uncomfortable for the puppy, but it doesn't last long.

 Nipping is actually a part of early socialization.
 While puppies play together, they practice nipping and biting.
 When one pup nips too hard, the other will yelp, crying out to signal pain.
 Usually, both puppies will stop playing for a little while as they take in this new information.
 The ability for a dog to control their bite and know when a nip or bite is too hard is called bite inhibition.
 Puppies can learn bite inhibition from their human family as well.

 Any good pet parent wants to set up their adult dog for success.
 One way to do this is to give them a 10- to 20-second time out from play.
 When they nip or bite too hard, let out your own little yelp and then stop playing or get up and walk away for several seconds.
 This will teach them that gentle play is OK, but rough play will stop immediately.

 Playing games with your puppy is important, and using toys can help teach them not to chew your hands or arms.
 Be sure to teach your puppy commands like "leave it" or "let go" to prevent play from becoming too aggressive.
 Also, remember not to pull away from a bite because that can trigger a chase instinct and make the problem worse.